 From the first to the last day of class, students in our ABSN program experience a whirlwind of learning, which requires them to prioritize accordingly.
 That’s why we seek applicants who have strong organizational skills and can juggle multiple priorities at once.

 The best nursing students understand that competence and compassion go hand in hand when delivering quality patient care.
-We value applicants who can empathize with the feelings of others and respond appropriately, which includes being able to convey openness without judgement and to show respect for the dignity of all patients.
+We value applicants who can empathize with the feelings of others and respond appropriately, which includes being able to convey openness without judgment and to show respect for the dignity of all patients.

 Rooted in strong Jesuit values, our university promotes care of oneself and others through a series of mind-body-spirit interactions.
 Prospective students don’t have to be Catholic to apply to our ABSN program; they just need to have a desire for knowledge in the service of others and a willingness to always do more.
 It’s also important that they be willing to cultivate lives of reflection, compassion, and informed action to make the world a better place.